MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 ## Auto-start the jukebox

-When you switch on the RPi jukebox, you want it to boot up and be ready to play.
-Remember, once this RPi workshop is finished, there are neither monitor nor keyboard or mouse attached to your RPi.
-It's booting in the dark, so to speak.

-Therefore we need to add one final tweak to the configuration: automatically start our jukebox software after the RPi has booted and have it listen to RFID cards.
+This is the final tweak to the configuration: automatically start our jukebox software after the RPi has booted and have it listen to RFID cards.

-Software with this kind of stealth behaviour is often called a *daemon*.
-It is a piece of [code running as a background process](https://en.wikipedia.org/wiki/Daemon_(computing)), without any control or interaction needed by the user.

-To start our own jukebox daemon, we are taking advantage of another daemon which is installed on most Unix systems, like your RPi: *Cron*, a scheduler that runs programs (or jobs) at certain intervals.
-[The way in which recurring jobs are triggered by the cron daemon is rather nifty](https://en.wikipedia.org/wiki/Cron).
-We don't need to dive into the details, because we are using cron in a very basic way by telling it: "every time the computer has booted up, run the following script".
+To start the jukebox daemon, we are taking advantage of another daemon which is installed on most Unix systems: *Cron*.
+We are using cron in a very basic way by telling it: "every time the computer has booted up, run the following script".

 In cron language, this translates to: